Charlie Chan: Modern adaptations

-In Neil Simon's Murder by Death, Peter Sellers plays a Chinese detective called Sidney Wang, a parody of Chan.

 In 1980, Jerry Sherlock began production on a comedy film to be called Charlie Chan and the Dragon Lady.
 A group calling itself C.A.N.
 (Coalition of Asians to Nix) was formed, protesting the fact that non-Chinese actors, Peter Ustinov and Angie Dickinson, had been cast in the primary roles.
 Others protested that the film script contained a number of stereotypes; Sherlock responded that the film was not a documentary.
 The film was released the following year as Charlie Chan and the Curse of the Dragon Queen and was an "abysmal failure".
 An updated film version of the character was planned in the 1990s by Miramax.
 While this Charlie Chan was to be "hip, slim, cerebral, sexy and... a martial-arts master," and portrayed by actor Russell Wong, the film did not come to fruition.
 Actress Lucy Liu was slated to star in and executive-produce a new Charlie Chan film for Fox.
 The film was in preproduction by 2000; as of 2009, it was slated to be produced, but it also did not come to fruition.